-EU-AITF can deliver grant support to various stages of a project:
+EU-AITF has delivered grant support to various stages of a project:

-Grants can be provided in the form of:
+Grants have been provided in the form of:

 Technical assistance for preparatory work like feasibility studies, Environmental and Social Impact Assessments, Resettlement Action Plans, etc., for project supervision, and also for targeted capacity building such as reinforcing the technical and administrative capacity of local staff in Africa.